 Once you remove the exterior cover, I recommend taking a peek inside the duct with a flashlight to see if there are any obstructions.
 If there is a birds nest, you may be able to just reach in the duct with your hand and pull it out.

-Once you have removed the exterior vent cover (if needed) and the outside is ready for the dryer vent cleaning tool — you should first turn on the dryer.
+After you have removed the exterior vent cover (if needed) and the outside is ready for the dryer vent cleaning tool — you should turn on the dryer.

 If you don’t have the dryer on, then all of the lint will stay in the duct and you may even create a clog.